 If no values are indicated for your food, use similar foods in the table as orientation.

-Remove any accessories from the cooking compartment which are not being used.
-This will ensure optimum cooking results and will also save energy.
+Remove unused accessories from the cooking compartment.
+This will allow you to achieve ideal cooking results and save energy.

 Wipe the cooking compartment clean after cooking.